Npj 2D Materials and Applications

 npj 2D Materials and Applications, is an open access peer-reviewed scientific journal published by Nature Publishing Group.
 It focuses on 2D materials (such as thin films), including fundamental behaviour, synthesis, properties and applications.

-According to the Journal Citation Reports, npj 2D Materials and Applications has a 2020 impact factor of 11.106.
 The current editor-in-chief is Andras Kis (École Polytechnique Fédérale de Lausanne).

 Scope

 npj 2D Materials and Applications publishes articles, brief communication, comment, matters arising, perspective, and editorial on 2D materials in their entirety, including fundamental behaviour, synthesis, properties and applications.
 Specific materials of interest will include, but are not limited to: